benchristel/waterslide/README.md

 # waterslide

-Unix-style pipes for Ruby programs
+A pipes-and-filters DSL for Ruby programs

 ## TL;DR